-- 8.4 There is no compulsion to comply with a FOI request if it is deemed to be vexatious in nature.
-There is no set test in place to determine what is and what is not vexatious but some factors to consider are: - Would the request cause a significant burden? - Is there no genuine purpose to making the request? - Is the request designed to cause disruption? - Is the request intended to harass staff? - Is the request inherently unreasonable?

-- 8.5 Questions of whether a request is vexatious in nature should always be applicant blind, a request should not be denied based purely on the grounds of previous unrelated behaviours.
-Generally, it would be wise to err on the side of not considering the request to be vexatious. - 8.6 Repeated requests can be denied if the information previously provided, or circumstances justifying the denial of a previous request, have not changed.
+- 9.4 There is no compulsion to comply with a FOI request if it is deemed to be vexatious in nature.
+There is no set test in place to determine what is and what is not vexatious but some factors to consider are: - Would the request cause a significant burden? - Is there no genuine purpose to making the request? - Is the request designed to cause disruption? - Is the request intended to harass staff? - Is the request inherently unreasonable? - 9.5 Questions of whether a request is vexatious in nature should always be applicant blind, and not take into account past behaviours.
+Only the specific request should ever be considered vexatious, not the requester in general.
+It is generally wise to err on the side of not considering a request to be vexatious. - 9.6 Repeated requests can be denied if the information previously provided, or circumstances justifying the denial of a previous request, have not changed.